 It is tough to feel like you are getting left behind.
 And if you have a very salty and negative personality, it naturally permeates through in your writing.

-If Wolf wants to provide his perspective on why he’s so negative, I’m happy to listen and add his point of view.
+If Wolf wants to provide his perspective on why he's so negative, I'm happy to listen and add his point of view.
+But once you have a salty view on life, it's hard to change your outlook.

 Wolf Street Shorted The S&P 500 Near The Bottom